slro/slrd-backend/README.md

 ```
 ### Things to consider
 * Make sure all queries are as fast as it's possible
 * Plugin system?
-Where to plug and what is to plub
+Where to plug and what to plug
 * Fake files, updates and commits masking

+### Plugin system random notes
+* Custom template types